Engineering Notes

 $$G(\pi) = \underbrace{-\mathbb{E}[\log p(o_\tau)]}_{\text{goal-directed (pragmatic)}} - \underbrace{\mathbb{E}[\log p(o_\tau | s_\tau) / q(s_\tau)]}_{\text{epistemic (information gain)}}$$

 The first term drives the agent toward preferred (low-surprisal) outcomes.
-The second term drives exploration — it rewards actions that resolve uncertainty about hidden states.
+The second term drives exploration, rewarding actions that resolve uncertainty about hidden states.
 Curiosity and goal-seeking are baked into the same objective.

 Pseudocode